-- The relatability and realisticness of a brown man in the 2000s in Master of None is a gift to all.
-He tackles the struggle that is teaching brown parents Google Calendar, what it is to try and make it in entertainment as someone who is not pale, male, and stale (see: below), and just general life as a guy who learns as he goes (see: all of us).
+- The relatability of a brown man in the 2000s in Master of None is a gift to all.
+Aziz Ansari tackles the struggle that is teaching brown parents Google Calendar, what it is to try and make it in entertainment as someone who is not pale, male, and stale (see: below), and just in general life, as a guy who learns as he goes (see: all of us).

 As an inbetween American, I love this new wave of television.
 I am thrilled that Priyanka Chopra was given a role that wasn’t just “be exotic,” that The Night Of included some dialogue in Urdu, and that women on TV also deal with weight issues.